akhealth/EIS-Modernization/tech-strategy.md

 ### Develop and embrace a cloud first approach to technology design and implementation
 1. We will develop a draft department-wide cloud strategy, circulate it within the department, and operationalize it for our project.
+2. We consider compliance, security, and other empirical (cost, support, availability, latency, resiliency, long term supportability, etc.) requirements for systems and applications to guide appropriate cloud technology.
-2. We will explore and experiment with emerging technologies to support business needs.
+3. We will explore and experiment with emerging technologies to support business needs.
-3. We will improve our cloud posture by progressively shifting newly developed applications and related data to the cloud.
+4. We will improve our cloud posture by progressively shifting newly developed applications and related data to the cloud.